intel/neural-compressor/examples/pytorch/eager/blendcnn/ptq/README.md

 ```
 Follow the above steps, you will find distilled BlendCNN model weights best_model_weights.pt in `./models/blendcnn/`.

-Examples of enabling Intel® Low Precision Optimization Tool auto tuning on PyTorch ResNest
+Examples of enabling Intel® Neural Compressor auto tuning on PyTorch ResNest
 ===========================================================================================

-This is a tutorial of how to enable a PyTorch classification model with Intel® Low Precision Optimization Tool.
+This is a tutorial of how to enable a PyTorch classification model with Intel® Neural Compressor.

 ## User Code Analysis

-Intel® Low Precision Optimization Tool supports three usages:
+Intel® Neural Compressor supports three usages:

 1. User only provide fp32 "model", and configure calibration dataset, evaluation dataset and metric in model-specific yaml config file.
 2. User provide fp32 "model", calibration dataset "q_dataloader" and evaluation dataset "eval_dataloader", and configure metric in tuning.metric field of model-specific yaml config file.
 3. User specifies fp32 "model", calibration dataset "q_dataloader" and a custom "eval_func" which encapsulates the evaluation dataset and metric by itself.

-As ResNest series are typical classification models, use Top-K as metric which is built-in supported by Intel® Low Precision Optimization Tool.
-So here we integrate PyTorch ResNest with Intel® Low Precision Optimization Tool by the first use case for simplicity.
+As ResNest series are typical classification models, use Top-K as metric which is built-in supported by Intel® Neural Compressor.
+So here we integrate PyTorch ResNest with Intel® Neural Compressor by the first use case for simplicity.

 ### Write Yaml config file